 As current social distancing guidelines prevent most face-to-face clinical trials, now’s the time to move to decentralized clinical trials.
 Here’s a framework to help you determine which trials are best to decentralize and how to best implement them.

-The shutdown also exposes weaknesses in the current clinical trial model that predate the pandemic.
+The shift to DCTs has also helped address weaknesses in the traditional clinical trial model that predate the pandemic.
 These include:

 Time-consuming, expensive manual processes for collecting data.

 Excess costs for trial sponsors and inconvenience for patients visiting offices for routine check-ins.